Why you can trust Tom's Guide

 But what happens if the batteries inside the lock die while you're outside?
 You can connect a 9-volt battery to two terminals on the bottom of the keypad to give a temporary power boost to the lock — enough to get you inside.

-Because it links to August's system, the Yale Assure SL can take advantage of all of that app's smart home compatibility, which includes Alexa, Google Home, HomeKit, Amazon Key and SmartThings.
+Because it links to August's system, the Yale Assure SL can take advantage of all of that app's smart home compatibility, so you can connect it with August's video doorbells, for instance.
+The Assure Lock SL is also compatible with Alexa, Google Home, and Apple HomeKit.